-The Human Services program consists of mental health, intellectual disabilities, substance abuse programs, child care services and support to individuals and families who are homeless.
+The Human Services program consists of mental health, substance use disorder and intellectual disability programs; child care services; and support to individuals and families who are homeless.
 The Fairfax-Falls Church Community Services Board, the Department of Family Services and the Office for Children, the Department of Neighborhood Community Services and the Health Department are the major providers of these services.

 Over the past several years, the County has implemented a regional approach to the human service delivery system.
 This approach allows for drawing on regionally based staff from multiple agencies to respond to the needs of specific communities.
-This approach also has allowed Fairfax County to participate in the national trend to nurture citizen and engage the community more effectively.
+This approach also has allowed Fairfax County to participate in the national trend to engage the community more effectively.
 In addition, co-locating the service providers has enabled regional facilities to promote the one stop shopping idea.
-It has also fostered collaboration and better flow of information among various service providers.
-Implementation of the professional development initiatives for the work force has improved the quality of services and has been possible because of the service areas co-location.
+It has also fostered collaboration and better flow of information among other Human Service Agencies, other County Agencies, and various service providers.
+Co-locating service areas has facilitated professional development initiatives for the work force and improved the quality of services.
 The Human Services system is unique among the County service systems in that it not only delivers a wide spectrum of services through both private and public agencies, but these services are delivered in a variety of settings which include: private homes, satellite field offices, residential group homes, senior centers, health care facilities and regional co-located service centers.

-The County continues to develop a comprehensive Human Services Capital Improvement Plan (CIP) with a vision that addresses efficient delivery of human services to meet individual and community needs and supports the sensitivity to the trends most likely to influence and impact County government programs and services.
+The County continues to develop a comprehensive Human Services Capital Improvement Plan (CIP) with a vision that addresses efficient delivery of human services to meet individual and community needs and is sensitive to the trends most likely to influence and impact County government programs and services.
 These facilities are viewed as community focal points, instead of institutional government buildings.
 The goals of the Human Services CIP promote co-location of provided services and revitalization of communities including:

-- Allowing future growth of the service areas that meet the community's existing requirements and emerging needs identified through the socio-economic indicators as well as demographic parameters and trends; - Providing efficient service delivery by co-locating pertinent service providers in a readily accessible and user-friendly environment.
-Service delivery centers need to strategically and comprehensively integrate the human element and work environment to achieve optimization in service delivery; - Exercising principles of sound financial management and balancing the planned service delivery centers with the fiscal capacity of the County.
-The current commercially leased human services facilities may more effectively be replaced with County owned centers in order to stop incurring excessive expenses for delivery of services; and - Promoting economic vitality and supporting high quality of life.
+- Allowing future growth of the service areas that meet the community's existing requirements and emerging needs identified through the socio-economic indicators as well as demographic parameters and trends; - Providing efficient service delivery by co-locating appropriate service providers in a readily accessible and user-friendly environment and by strengthening communication and collaboration amongst Human Service agencies, the community and service providers to achieve common goals.
+Service delivery centers need to strategically and comprehensively integrate the human element and work environment to optimize service delivery; - Exercising principles of sound financial management and balancing the planned service delivery centers with the fiscal capacity of the County.
+The current commercially leased human services facilities may more effectively be replaced with County owned centers to reduce costs associated with service delivery; and - Promoting economic vitality and supporting high quality of life.
 The focus of future development is shifting from accommodating new growth to that of redevelopment and providing more lifestyle choices for an increasingly diverse population.